 (a) Simulate the sampling by the CCD.
-Assume that the color filter pattern is R, G, B stripes, in a repeating pattern.
-Display a black and white image showing the intensity of each pixel in the color band of the color filter stripe that it lies under.
+Assume that the color filter pattern is R, G, B stripes, in a repeating pattern. (i.e., producing an array of [R G B R G B...; R G B R G B...; ...] by sampling one color at corresponding position of the image.)
+Display a gray-scale image showing the intensity of each pixel in the color band of the color filter stripe that it lies under.

 (b) Linear interpolation.
 Form a color image from the simulated data of part (a) by linearly interpolating between nearby color samples in the same row.
 For example, if the pixel at position (1,1) is a red sample, then the red value at position (1,2) should be where I is the array of sampled intensities from (a).
 Display the resulting full-color picture.
+You should be able to see color fringe artifacts in the picture.
+(Refer to ccd.ppt for the artifact.)